 Vats of ink have been spilled in Calamos’ more than 40 years of using the price track to explain how a convertible’s value is determined.
 We even have one communication that features multiple pictures that step through the track.

-But on the chance that an animation is worth 1,000 of our words, today we’re premiering an animated Convertible Price Track.
+But on the chance that an animation is worth 1,000 of our words, here's our animated Convertible Price Track.

 Watch, learn—and when you’re ready for more, reach out to your Calamos Investment Consultant for additional insights about convertibles or any of our six convertible-using open-end funds or our six convertible-using closed-end funds.
 He or she can be reached at 888-571-2567 or email@example.com.